scikit-image/scikit-image/doc/source/conduct/report_handling_manual.rst

   email, cc'ing the group.
 * A public reprimand.
 In this case, the committee chair will deliver that reprimand in the same venue that the violation occurred, within the limits of practicality.
-E.g., on the original forum for a discussion violation, but for a chat room discussion where the person/context may be gone, they can be reached by other means.
-The group may choose to publish this message elsewhere for documentation purposes.
+E.g., for a discussion violation it will be on the originating forum, but for a chat room discussion where the person/context may be gone, another means may be better suited.
+  The group may also publish the message elsewhere for documentation purposes.
 * A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse further contact with the violator.
 The chair will deliver this request.
 The committee may, if it